 I believe it was.

-We'll double check it.
+We'll double-check it.

 Chuck Schumer started a run on a California bank.

-And people listened to what Schumer said.
+And people listened to what Schumer said, it's my responsibility.

 People have to know the health of our financial institutions.